 How It Works

 Charleston Euchre Club is a casual, community-driven Euchre group for players across the Charleston area.
-There is no host, no RSVP system, and no partner required — just show up, connect, and play.
+There is no RSVP system and no partner required — just show up, connect, and play.

 The club serves as the central hub for local Euchre players.
-Weekly meetups, pop-up games, special events, and community tournaments grow through member participation in the Facebook group.
+Weekly meetups, pop-up games, special events, and community-organized tournaments grow through member participation in the Facebook group.

 How to Join a Game